Ukai Review

 Ukai is a firmly established favourite for Japanese food, confirmed by this year’s 10th anniversary of the West London restaurant.
-Three years ago the restaurant moved to the current premises on the site of the much loved Market Bar on the world famous Portobello Road.
-TLE sent Laura to see how Ukai is shaping up amongst the tough competition of some on London’s most esteemed restaurants.
+Three years ago the restaurant moved to its current premises on the site of the much-loved Market Bar on the world-famous Portobello Road.
+TLE sent Laura to see how Ukai is shaping up amongst the tough competition of some of London’s most esteemed restaurants.

 Background and Concept

-When Ukai took over the ground floor of the Market Bar, an iconic 1980’s hotspot for music and dance, there was a determination to stay true to the legacy of the London institution and its eclectic cliental.
-This has been achieved by preserving the 19th century façade and performance space in the bar area as you enter Ukai.
-The restaurant has done well in blending the raw edge of modern music culture with the delicate intricacies of the Japanese culture of which its menu embraces.
-The Eastern influence is represented in dark wooden panelling, a striking fresco of a beautiful Japanese lady and kimono’s hanging from the walls, in contrast to the Western artwork of Amy Winehouse draped over the grilling area in the restaurant.
+When Ukai took over the ground floor of the Market Bar, an iconic 1980’s hotspot for music and dance, there was a determination to stay true to the legacy of the London institution and its eclectic clientele.
+This has been achieved by preserving the 19th-century façade and performance space in the bar area as you enter Ukai.
+The restaurant has done well in blending the raw edge of modern music culture with the delicate intricacies of Japanese culture which its menu embraces.
+The Eastern influence is represented in dark wooden panelling, a striking fresco of a beautiful Japanese lady and kimonos hanging from the walls, in contrast to the Western artwork of Amy Winehouse draped over the grilling area in the restaurant.

 The menu